Law Enforcement Management and Administrative Statistics Resource Guide

 Using the Resource Guide

-The National Archive of Criminal Justice Data (NACJD), a part of the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan, designed this Resource Guide for World Wide Web users to learn about the Law Enforcement Management and Administrative Statistics dataset and to connect to other capital punishment information sources.
+The National Archive of Criminal Justice Data (NACJD), a part of the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan, designed this Resource Guide for researchers to learn about the Law Enforcement Management and Administrative Statistics dataset and to connect to other capital punishment information sources.

 With this guide, first time users or experienced analysts can: